Reward Early Users

 - If the token will trade publicly, seed the official liquidity pool before sharing the claim URL.

-- Launch the campaign and share the claim URL with the community.
+- Deploy the generated app and share the claim URL.

 Launch Safety

-- If claimants may trade immediately after claiming, make the official liquidity pool live before the public claim link is distributed.
+- If claimants may trade immediately after claiming, make the official liquidity pool live before the public claim link goes out.

-- When there is no reason to make the token tradable yet, keep the campaign focused on claims and delay market exposure until the launch plan is ready.
+- When there is no reason to make the token tradable yet, keep the campaign focused on claims and delay market exposure.

 Key Decisions